 Tip #1: Importing and Exporting

 At the start of a project, choose a file format that can comprehensively describe the design while suiting the intended applications and minimizing the need for file conversions.
-Meshmixer will read numerous 3D printing file formats, such as STL, OBJ, PLY, and some lesser known formats; AMF, 3MF, OFF, and the native MIX format.
+Meshmixer will read numerous 3D file types, such as STL, OBJ, PLY, and some lesser known formats; AMF, 3MF, OFF, and the native MIX format.
 For exporting designs to a different format, Meshmixer also supports Collada, VRML, and Smesh.

 - STL (STereoLithography) is a format originally developed for stereolithography 3D printing that is the most commonly accepted file format in 3D printing.
 It stores only geometry data and has a compact file size.